anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## Domain Name Representation {#sec:domain-names}

-Domain names are represented in their commonly known string format (e.g. "example.org") as a text string of a definite length (major type 3).
+Domain names are represented in their commonly known string format (e.g. "example.org") as a text string.

 ## DNS Queries {#sec:queries}

 DNS queries are encoded as CBOR arrays containing up to 3 entries.
-They contain in the following order the name (as text string of a definite length, major type 3, see {{sec:domain-names}}), an optional record type (as unsigned integer, major type 1), and an optional record class (as unsigned integer, major type 1).
+They contain in the following order the name (as text string, see {{sec:domain-names}}), an optional record type (as unsigned integer), and an optional record class (as unsigned integer).
 If the record type is elided, record type `AAAA` as specified in {{!RFC3596}} is implied.
 If record class is elided, record class `IN` as specified in {{!RFC1035}} is implied.
 If a record class is required to be provided, the record type MUST also be provided.